-The duel between Morande and Bate was scheduled for a Friday morning, 28 August 1778, at 5 o’clock at the Ring in Hyde Park.
-Bate’s was accompanied by Captain Bailie and a surgeon and Morande’s second was a Mr. Austin.
-After the pistols were loaded, Bate got out of his post-chaise and took his ground.
+The same year that 15-year-old Eliza de Feuillide and her mother, Philadelphia Hancock, set off from England to tour the continent before settling in Paris and the same year that Napoleon Bonaparte first visited the mainland with his father and brother Joseph was the same year the duel between Morande and Bate-Dudley was scheduled.
+It happened on a Friday morning, 28 August 1778 at 5 o’clock at the Ring in Hyde Park.
+Bate-Dudley was accompanied by Captain Bailie and a surgeon and Morande’s second was a Mr. Austin.
+After the pistols were loaded Bate got out of his post-chaise and took his ground.
 Morande followed immediately.

-Bailie then told Bate, “that he might advance as near as he pleased.”
+Bailie then told Bate-Dudley, “that he might advance as near as he pleased.”
 Bate did.
 The men were separated by just twelve paces, and they fired at each other with no effect.
-Morande then advance two or three more paces and fired his pistol.
-At this point the seconds tried to intervene, and they “made use of every argument they could think of to prevail upon them to desist.”
-However, both deers “expressed a desire to proceed.”
+Morande then advanced two or three more paces and fired his pistol.
+At this point the seconds tried to intervene.
+They “made use of every argument they could think of to prevail upon them to desist,” but both men “expressed a desire to proceed.”

 By now a crowd had gathered.
-Fearful that the duel might be stopped, Bate and Morande decided to move the duel to new location.
+Fearful that the duel might be stopped, Reverend Henry Bate-Dudley and the Chevalier de Morande decided to move the duel to new location.
 The new location was about a mile away, along the Edgeware Road and in a convenient spot between Paddington and Kilburn Wells.

-Reaching the new spot, Bate got out of his post-chaise.
-He was followed closely by his second, and behind him were Morande and his second.
+Reaching the new spot, Henry Bate-Dudley got out of his post-chaise.
+He was followed closely by his second, and behind him were the chevalier and his second.
 The men went into a field, and a newspaper provided the particulars stating:

 [Morande] received the same intimation … to advance as near as he thought proper; he snapped his pistol, which missed fire; on this Mr. Bate fired, and slightly wounded … Morande on the upper part of his head [as a ball struck against the hook and eye in Morande’s hat, went through the same, and he received a slight head contusion.]
 Mr. Bate immediately said, “You are wounded, Sir!” to which … Morande rejoined, “not materially,” and fired his second pistol, which was returned by Mr. Bate’s other fire, without either taking effect.

-Morande refused to comply and so the pistols were reloaded.
+Chevalier de Morande refused to comply and so the pistols were reloaded.
 The men proceeded into the field a little farther and it seemed as if the duel would continue.
 But, then, just as the men were ready to renew their fire, the seconds again intervened.
-They “threatened immediately to retire, observing to … Morande, that, as he had given the strongest proof of his personal courage, it could be no impeachment of him to do Mr. Bate that justice he seemed otherwise inclined to.”
-Morande thought for a moment, and then he assured Bate he was sorry for the public attack upon his character and promised to “make all the reparation in his power, through the same public channel.”
+They “threatened to retire, observing to … Morande, that as he had given the strongest proof of his personal Courage, it could be no Impeachment of it now to do Mr. Bate that Justice he seems otherwise inclined to.”
+Morande thought for a moment, and then he assured Bate he was sorry for the public attack upon his character and promised to “make all the Reparation in his Power, through the same public Channel.”

 Morande complied and the men returned to town.
 They met at the Turk’s Head Coffee-house in the Strand and satisfaction was achieved by both parties.
 Thus, in good faith to his promise, Morande published the following dated 28 August 1778: